 And watered the furrows with tears.

 It is not just as we take it,

 Life's field will yield as we make it

 I look around my community and I marvel.
 The evacuation centers are overflowing with donations and volunteers.
 The local coffee shops and restaurants are giving a percentage of all their sales to fire victims.
 People are opening up their homes to friends and strangers alike to stay.
 Hairdressers and massage therapists and yoga studios are offering free services tot those displaced by fire.
 In the midst of the worst of circumstances, we are also seeing the best of humanity shining forth.

 Marc Andrus, Episcopalian Bishop at Grace Cathedral, told me a wondrous tale a few years ago.
 He had collected disaster relief funds for Haiti to assist in recovery after their horrific earthquake.
 When he arrived with his wife Sheila, who has a background in public health, they were astonished to learn that the first thing the Haitians wanted to rebuild was not the hospital or the water treatment plant.
 The first thing the Haitians wanted to rebuild was the music conservatory.
 This, they were told, was because music represented something even more important than medicine: it represented hope.

 Bishop Marc's story has stayed with me.
 In the coming months, Sonoma County will need so much assistance as we rebuild shattered lives and charred and now desolate landscapes.
 We will need all the help we can get with building, and no-interest loans and housing.
 But just as much—maybe even more—we will need hope.
-If you are one of those people who needs to be reminded that there is still beauty and goodness in the world, I invite you to come to one of the following community musical events.
-May they be balm for your soul--- I know they will be for mine.
+If you are one of those people who needs to be reminded that there is still beauty and goodness in the world, I invite you to join my email list.
+Each week I promise to send out music, poetry or art that might be balm for your soul--- I know it is for mine.